Luzin7/Luzin7/README.md

 ### Hello, buddy!
 # Welcome to my profile 🎈
-I'm Luan Victor.
-I'm a programming student.
+My name is Luan Victor and I'm a programming student.

 - 📍 I like games and system security.
 - :books: I'm currently studying about front-end.